 The five-state WWAMI regional medical educational network, serving Washington, Wyoming, Alaska, Montana and Idaho, is widely considered the best academic model for the training and placing of physicians in underserved communities.

-UW School of Medicine has been ranked as one of the top primary-care medical school in the country since 1994.
-In addition, UW Medicine teaching programs are ranked among the best in the country in the 2013 rankings by U.S. News & World Report.
+UW School of Medicine has been ranked the top primary-care medical school in the country in the U.S. News & World Report rankings for 2016.
+In addition, US.
+News ranks several UW Medicine teaching programs among the nation's best.

 - Internal medicine